 Huge thanks to Ciara Dwyer for these brilliant questions for Upfront in the Sunday Independent and Steve Humphries for the shot – taken in the DLR LexIcon Library -there can’t be many libraries in the world with a view like this!
 Just keep writing was the best advice I was ever given!
 More here on my mother’s letter from Enid Blyton, why I write crime.

 I had such a lovely chat with Erin McCafferty of The Sunday Times who made sense of my ramblings, and what a headline!!
 Photo by Bryan Meade.
+It’s subscriber only, but you can read the full article here.

 “You could easily see it being adapted for a Netflix series…it’s good fun, a story with smarts and a lot of heart: which, as it happens, sums up the heroines of Something Terrible Happened Last Night.
 Frankie, Sorcha and Jess are all dead sound, the kind of girls you’d be proud to have as a daughter and fortunate to have as a friend — and, as a reader, happy to root for.”